 The primary study objective is to assess the safety and tolerability of single and multiple intratumoral doses of INT230-6 in subjects with advanced or recurrent malignancies.
-This will be assessed by the rate of ≥ grade 3 AE’s attributed to INT230-6 and not the underlying disease.
-All recorded adverse events will be listed and tabulated by system organ class, preferred term, and dose and coded according to the most current version of MedDRA.
-The incidence of adverse events will be tabulated and reviewed for potential significance and clinical importance.
-Adverse Events will be summarized for all reported data and by study period: a) up to and including 28 days post last dose of initial treatment, and b) from first dose of re-initiation of treatment, for subjects who re-initiate study therapy while in follow-up, up to 28 days post-dose of the last re-treatment dose.
-There are a number of secondary outcome measures.
-The first is a determination of preliminary efficacy.
-This will be measured by control or regression of injected tumors by measurement of length, width and height (in centimeters) radio-graphically.
+This will be assessed by the rate of ≥ grade 3 adverse events (AEs) attributed to INT230-6 and not the underlying disease.
+All recorded AEs will be listed and tabulated by system organ class, preferred term, and dose and coded according to the most current version of MedDRA.
+The incidence of AEs will be tabulated and reviewed for potential significance and clinical importance.
+AEs will be summarized for all reported data and by study period: a) up to and including 28 days post last dose of initial treatment, and b) from first dose of re-initiation of treatment, for subjects who re-initiate study therapy while in follow-up, up to 28 days post-dose of the last re-treatment dose.
+There are a number of secondary outcome measures, including a determination of preliminary efficacy that will be measured by control or regression of injected tumors by measurement of length, width and height (in centimeters) radio-graphically.

 We also intend to determine pharmacokinetic parameters of each of the three main components of INT230-6 after single and then multiple IT tumor site injections.
 The study is also collecting blood, genetic and tissue to identify biomarkers and evaluate immune activity.